 - 1. Medical: This type of worker’s compensation benefit will cover medical expenses including medication and hospital stays.
 It may cover medical equipment used by the worker during the period of recovery.

 - 2. Rehabilitative: This type of benefit covers medical therapy intended to enable the worker to recover his or her health and full use of their physical abilities.
-It also covers training programs that allow the worker to relearn specific skills used at their old job.
+It also covers training programs that allow the worker to relearn specific skills used in their old job.

 - 3. Disability: This type of benefit falls into various subcategories, depending on whether the injury/illness is temporary or permanent in nature and whether it’s partial or total.
 The disability benefit gives the worker a reliable income during the period of their absence from the workplace.